steinwurf/wurfapi/test/data/template_recordings/builtin_class_synopsis.rst

 -----------
 The coffee machine object serves as your applications entry point for brewing coffee.
 You have to remember to fill the project::coffee::machine::water_tank though.

-The following links are followed by punctuation:
+The following links are followed by *punctuations*:

 `http://dot.com <http://dot.com>`_\ .